nginyc/mlflow-with-ray-serve-demo/README.md

     These versions need to match the respective Ray Clusters', down to the patch number.

+2. Copy `.env.template` as `.env` and configure the required environment variables

-2. Train different ML models with different library versions and Python versions, and log them all to MLflow:
+3. Train different ML models with different library versions and Python versions, and log them all to MLflow:

     For example, we train and log 3 models by running `train_catboost_model.ipynb` in the respective virtual environments after installing their required dependencies: